Colby, DeBruce, Rushford, and Pack Forest

 Campers, parents and sponsors can sign up to receive periodic emails from camp staff.

 To sign up for email updates, first use this link to, subscribe to GovDelivery by entering your e-mail address.
-Fill in and submit the requested information on the "New Subscriber" page.
-This will take you to the "Quick Subscription" page where you will see all the topics that you can receive email updates on from DEC.
-Go to the "Education and Outdoor Skills" category and check the box next to "Summer Camps."
+On the "Quick Subscription" page go to the "Education and Outdoor Skills" category and check the box next to "Summer Camps."
 You will receive a welcome email from DEC confirming your subscription(s).

 More about Summer Camps: